blockprotocol/blockprotocol/README.md

 ## Usage

-[HASH](https://github.com/hashintel/hash/tree/main/packages/hash) is an example embedding application for the Block Protocol.
+[HASH](https://github.com/hashintel/hash/tree/main/packages/hash) is an example embedding application that makes use of the Block Protocol to enable users to insert arbitrary blocks from the Block Hub at runtime.
+Neither the blocks nor the application have any special knowledge of one another.
+Both simply conform to the protocol.

 For more examples, please refer to the [Block Protocol documentation](https://blockprotocol.org/docs) or browse the complete [Block Hub](https://blockprotocol.org/hub).

 ## Roadmap

-_We’ll be publishing a public roadmap for the Block Protocol soon._
+Learn more on our [RFCs & Roadmap](https://blockprotocol.org/docs/spec/rfcs_and_roadmap) page in the docs.

 - See the [RFC category on GitHub Discussions](https://github.com/blockprotocol/blockprotocol/discussions/categories/rfc) for a list of active RFCs
 - See the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen) for a list of some other proposed features (and known issues).